1What browser do I need to have to use SMASHDOCs?

 To format a text, left-click on the text section or particular words.

-Select one or more formatting functions from the formatting bar at the top.
+Select one or more formatting functions from the formatting bar at the top or from the formatting settings menu on the left sidebar.
 The entire section or the selected words will be formatted accordingly.

 The following formatting options are available for text: